Supplement: ODE Plugin Explanation¶

 const Link* link = sensor->link();

-// You can get the pointer to the Link object to which the sensor is attached.
+// Get a pointer to the Link object to which the sensor is attached.

 const dJointFeedback& fb = forceSensorFeedbacks[i];